savashn/ecewo-docs/src/content/docs/docs/authentication.md

     get("/session", handle_session_data); // We added it now
     post("/login", handle_login);
     post("/logout", handle_logout);
-    ecewo();
+    ecewo(4000);
     sqlite3_close(db);
     return 0;
 }
 ```

 First, we need to login.
-Rebuild the program and send a `POST` request to the `http://localhost:8080/login` and get the session.
+Rebuild the program and send a `POST` request to the `http://localhost:4000/login` and get the session.
-After that, send another request to the `http://localhost:8080/session` address to see the session data.
+After that, send another request to the `http://localhost:4000/session` address to see the session data.
 The output will this:

 ```